 A dog eating rocks is not something to take lightly.
 However, it is not unusual, especially in puppies under six months.
 Eating rocks and other non-food items can be associated with pica, which has no known cause.
 It would help if you did not let your dog eat or swallow rocks, as it will put his health in danger.
 Therefore, you will need to stop your dog from eating rocks immediately.

-What could be the cause of this rock-eating harmful behavior in dogs?
+What could be the cause of this harmful rock-eating behavior in dogs?
 Even though a dog eating rocks has no real known cause, it has been associated with the following theories;

-Stress and Anxiety
+stress and Anxiety

 Why is my dog eating rocks?

 Sometimes our dogs can develop nutritional deficiencies.
 This is not to say that we are not feeding them properly as per se.
-Even though dog foods are completely safe and nutritious for our dogs, it is not exactly enough.
+Even though dog foods are completely safe and nutritious for our dogs, it is not precise enough.
 This is because it fails to provide some nutrients your dog would get from hunting and feeding on prey.